TrickySnoah/ciphercat/README.md

 pip install -r requirements.txt
 ```
 ### (Optional) Hashcat
-Visit Hashcat's releases page here and install the binaries for Hashcat v6.2.6.
+Visit Hashcat's [releases page](https://hashcat.net/hashcat/) and install the binaries for Hashcat v6.2.6.

+Once the files are downloaded, place the files in a path that is accessible to CipherCat.

 ## Usage